 If you need help with discussion ideas, you can search the internet for discussion guides.
 Many of the books used in this course have free guides readily available; these can aid tremendously in discussing plot, theme, and characterization witih your student.
 If you decide to use The Giver, Fahrenheit 451, or The Hunger Games, I highly recommend parents read the books, too; these books present the reader with warnings that create rich discussion topics.

 Elijah gave me a few additional titles he knew he wanted to read, and I combined those with my research to create his optional reading list.
-I told him to choose ten titles from this list.
+He chose ten titles from this list.
 I asked him to complete quizzes for five of the books he chose (based on quizzes that were available at Book Adventure).
-We do not use a quiz or discussion guide for every book; I don't think it's necessary or wise.
+We do not use a quiz or discussion guide for every book; I don’t think it’s necessary or wise.

 I spent a chunk of time researching and determining this list.
 I wanted to include a variety of writers, and I wanted books to be appropriate for a young high school student; I also wanted a variety of reading levels as I don’t think it’s good practice to require a student to consistently read at the tippy-top of his or her reading level.
 Please do some research to insure that this list meets your own criteria.

 A Wind in the Door by Madeline L’Engle